 A hiring manager calls to say you got the job!
 It comes with a salary of $X.

 Start with “thank you.”
 Whether you ultimately opt to accept the job or not, you should understand that it’s a compliment to you that an employer chose you out of a large group of contenders.
 If you already decided that this is not the job for you, you’ll still want to say something positive about the company and how much you enjoyed interviewing.
 You never want to burn any bridges, no matter your decision.
 Be gracious, diplomatic and thankful for the opportunity.

 If you are highly interested in the job, it’s wise to take some time to ponder the various aspects of the offer.
 In that case, express your appreciation, but say you’d like a little time to consider the offer.
 Most employers will not expect an immediate response and are accustomed to applicants making this type of request.
 Agree on a reasonable time frame in which to get back to the employer.

 Remember that it’s not just what you say, but how you say it.
 Don’t play it too cool.
 Lack of enthusiasm and wishy-washy responses will send the wrong message.
 Don’t give the hiring manager any reason to second-guess the decision.
 After all, the employer likely has a second- and possibly third-choice candidate in mind for the position.

 DO I REALLY WANT THE JOB?

 Asking for some time to mull over the decision gives you the chance to take a step back and get introspective.
 Before you begin fixating on the initial salary figure that’s being offered, make sure you are truly excited about the actual opportunity.
-Recognize that beyond the dollars signs there are other important factors to carefully consider.
+Recognize that beyond the dollar signs there are other important factors to carefully consider.